LoveSnowEx/2022_SE_API_Document/schema.md

 <td valign="top"><a href="#time">Time</a>!</td>
 <td>

-Date of the program close at
+Date of the form close at

 </td>
 </tr>